DeborahBarbedo/DeborahBarbedo.github.io/pt/_posts/2023-05-08-Unpacking_WOE_and_IV.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: 2_WoE_IV_Python_Unpacking
-title: "Domine a Regressão Logística: Desvendando as Métricas WoE e IV para Seleção e Interpretação de Variáveis"
+title: "Dominando a Regressão Logística: Melhore modelos de regressão logística com funções de  WoE e IV em Python."

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml